NuSTAR/nuskybgd-py/SETUP.md

 Activate:

 ```
-conda activate pyxspec
+conda activate pyxspec36
 ```

-Now there should be an additional `(pyxspec)` in front of the command prompt.
+Now there should be an additional `(pyxspec36)` in front of the command prompt.

 Verify that `python` and `pip` resolve to the new installation.
 The `-a` option shows others found in your `$PATH`; the first result is the one that